7h3hu/infineon_hackathon_2019/README.md

 # BeerDentity 🍺

-A project created at the Infineon hackathon 2019.
+A spirituous blockchain project using ZKPs created at the Infineon hackathon 2019.

 ## Usecase